 What are the participation requirements?

-The Adidas Leadership Scholars program is designed for incoming KU students who are Pell-grant eligible or first-generation.
+The Adidas Leadership Scholars program is designed for incoming KU students who are low income, first-generation or identify as an underrepresented minority.
 The program is a four-year commitment that begins in the summer months leading up to your first semester at KU.
 All Scholars are required to participate in the six-week Summer Success Academy.
 During the academic year, Scholars will be required to participate in a series of programs, workshops, and to regularly meet with student support staff (e.g. academic advisor, career coach).
 Don’t worry, every semester the program staff will provide you with an overview and checklist of required items to complete.
 The goal is to have these activities complement your academic commitment, not to add a burden.
 Additionally, Scholars are expected to complete 30 credit hours per year (including transfer hours) and maintain at least a 2.50 GPA throughout the duration of the program.

 How long is involvement in the Adidas Leadership Scholars program?